 We have filed with the Commission a Regulation A Offering Statement on Form 1-A under the Securities Act of 1993, as amended, with respect to the shares of Common Stock offered hereby.
 This Offering Circular, which constitutes a part of the Offering Statement, does not contain all of the information set forth in the Offering Statement or the exhibits and schedules filed therewith.
 For further information about us and the Common Stock offered hereby, we refer you to the Offering Statement and the exhibits and schedules filed therewith.
 Statements contained in this Offering Circular regarding the contents of any contract or other document that is filed as an exhibit to the Offering Statement are not necessarily complete, and each such statement is qualified in all respects by reference to the full text of such contract or other document filed as an exhibit to the Offering Statement.

-Upon the completion of this offering, we will be required to file periodic reports, proxy statements, and other information with the Commission pursuant to the Securities Exchange Act of 1934.
-You may read and copy this information at the Commission's Public Reference Room, 100 F Street, N.E., Room 1580, Washington, D.C.
+Upon the completion of this offering, and provided that we register our shares of Common Stock under the Exchange Act by filing a registration statement on Form 8-A, we will be required to file periodic reports, proxy statements, and other information with the Commission pursuant to that Act.
+Until such time, we will continue to be required to file annual reports on Form 1-K, semiannual reports on Form 1-SA and current reports on Form 1-U. You may read and copy this information at the Commission's Public Reference Room, 100 F Street, N.E., Room 1580, Washington, D.C.
 20549.
 You may obtain information on the operation of the Public Reference Room by calling the Commission at 1-800-SEC-0330.
 The Commission also maintains an Internet website that contains reports, proxy statements and other information about issuers, including us, that file electronically with the Commission.
 The address of this site is www.sec.gov.